ProGamerGov/captum/captum/optim/README.md

 model = opt.models.googlenet(pretrained=True).to(device)
 ```

-Next we define our optimization objective as a layer channel target.
+Next we define our optimization objective using ``ChannelActivation``.

 ```
 loss_fn = opt.loss.ChannelActivation(model.mixed4a, 465)